r0075h3ll/Oralyzer/README.md

 ### Introduction

-Oralyzer, a simple python script that is capable of finding the open redirection vulnerability in a website.
-It does that by fuzzing the url i.e. provided as the input.
+Oralyzer, a simple python script that probes for Open Redirection vulnerability in a website.
+It does that by fuzzing the URL that is provided in the input.

 ### Features